 How Evalueserve Helped a Major Consumer Electronics Company Monetize and Enhance Patent Portfolio Quality

 To be the leader in any industry, companies invest millions in Research and Development and their Intellectual Property (IP) portfolios.
 They spend the majority of their IP budget to build strong patent portfolios that can be used for defensive or offensive purposes.
-However, studies show that despite making huge investments in R&D and patent portfolio creation, only a fraction of the patent portfolio yields revenue, helps protect the company’s market share, or protects their own products.
+However, studies show that despite making huge investments in R&D and patent portfolio creation, only a fraction of patent portfolio quality yields revenue helps protect the company’s market share, or protects their own products.

 This is because most big companies do not have a view of what they have in their portfolio (such as high value patent assets for licensing, high-value patents protecting their own inventions, low value patents that should be pruned, etc.).
 Hence, companies with large patent portfolios need an effective and efficient ongoing patent assessment and management program to optimize their patent portfolios.